gkulasik/grpc_assistant_server/README.md

 - The volumes section may need to be adjusted for the protos to be discovered via Docker volumes.
 See above in 'Set the protos source' on how to set this up.
 - All other applicable docker-compose changes are available but shouldn't be necessary for general usage.

-#### Building the container locally
+#### Building the containers

+Prebuilt containers are available at Docker Hub (Still requires that the git repo is pulled): https://hub.docker.com/repository/docker/gkulasik/grpc_assistant_server

-The docker containers can be built rather then pulled after git pull by editing the docker-compose.yml file.
+The docker containers can be built locally rather then pulled after cloning the repo by editing the docker-compose.yml file.

 Remove `image: gkulasik/grpc_assistant_server...` under `web` and replace with: